cdopt/cdopt.github.io/docs/_sources/md_files/tutorials/build_networks.md

+## Supported components

+This would be an ever increasing list of features.
+CDOpt currently supports:

+### Manifolds

+- All the manifolds in `cdopt.manifold_torch` and `cdopt.manifold_jax`.

+### Optimizers

+- All the optimizers from PyTorch.
+- All the optimizers from Torch-optimizer.
+- All the optimizers from Optax.

+### Layers

+For PyTorch

+- Linear layers and Bilinear layers.
+- Convolutional layers: Conv1d, Conv2d, Conv3d.
+- Recurrent Layers: RNN, LSTM, GRU, and their [cells](https://pytorch.org/docs/stable/generated/torch.nn.RNNCell.html#torch.nn.RNNCell).

+For JAX/FLAX:

+* Linear layers
+* Convolutional layers

 ## Training by PyTorch

 Let us start with a simple example on training neural networks with orthogonal weights.
 We first import essential packages.